ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Valparaiso University Financial Aid

-The majority of Valparaiso University undergrads use financial aid to finance their education.
-In 2022, 2,067 of the 2,507 undergrads enrolled received financial aid.
+The majority of Valparaiso University undergrads use financial aid to to cover the cost of tuition.
+In 2023, 2,067 of the 2,349 undergrads enrolled received financial aid.
 Valparaiso University meets 95% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $35,580 a year.
 Around 74.5% of Valparaiso University undergrads take out student loans to cover any remaining costs.
 Valparaiso University graduates who have student loans graduate with an average of $39,169 of student loan debt.